 What is a filter baffle?

 Bettas are fish that don’t naturally fight against a current in the wild; they live in calm waters.
 Having a strong current in your aquarium can therefore stress your betta and worse, tire your fish to an unhealthy state.
 A strong output can also cause the surface water to break, which can make a betta fish uncomfortable and wary, causing it to surface less frequently for oxygen.
-Not surfacing enough for oxygen can be bad for a betta fish’s labyrinth organ.
+Not surfacing enough for oxygen can be bad for a betta fish’s labyrinth organ, and lead to illness.

 It’s common for betta keepers to baffle their filters – it’s an easy modification and there are plenty of great tutorials online.
 There are many filters on the market that are great for bettas in most aspects, but have too strong an output.
 This applies to both filters that are built into aquariums (see some of our favourites here), and separate filtration units that you add to an existing tank.
 Baffling is a great way counteract this downside.

 It’s worth mentioning that not EVERY filter needs a baffle.
 It depends on how and where the filter is positioned in the tank and, depending on the size of your aquarium, the output may not cause an unhealthy disturbance.
 Not every filter has a particularly high output to begin with, and some filters can be easily adjusted out of the box.